Stocks regain much of the ground they lost a day earlier

-Stocks jumped on Wall Street Tuesday, making up the ground they lost a day earlier when worries flared about spreading cases of the more contagious variant of COVID-19.
+Stocks jumped on Wall Street Tuesday, making up much of the ground they lost a day earlier when worries flared about spreading cases of the more contagious variant of COVID-19.

-The S&P 500 index was up 1.7% as of 3:10 p.m.
-Eastern, erasing its loss from Monday's drop, which was its biggest since May.

-Airlines and other stocks that sank a day earlier were back in the winning column.
+Airlines, cruise operators and other stocks that sank a day earlier were back in the winning column.
+American Airlines climbed 8.4% and Carnival gained 7.5%.
 Technology, financial, industrial and health care stocks also powered a big share of the benchmark index's broad gains.

 The sharp one-day rebound for the broader market shows yet again just how choppy trading has been as investors try to figure out the lingering virus' impact on inflation, the broader economy and businesses ranging from airlines to banks.
 The broader market has managed to keep gaining ground even with all the churn and the benchmark S&P 500 notched several records over the last few weeks.